liferay-search/liferay-docs/en/developer/reference/articles/02-export-import-and-staging/decision-to-implement-staging.markdown

 *What part of your application are you primarily focused on using Staging for?*

 When Staging is enabled, all pages and applications are staged automatically.
-@product@'s architecture separates the application and its configuration from the actual content, meaning that content can exist without any application to display it and vice versa.
+@sharepoint@'s architecture separates the application and its configuration from the actual content, meaning that content can exist without any application to display it and vice versa.
 Although Staging supports all applications and their configurations by default, not all applications' content is supported by